redsanket/spark/external/hadoop/guide/yarn/scheduling/preemption/inter-queue-preemption.rst

   +--------------------------------+-------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------+

-The following configuration parameters can be configured in ``yarn-site.xml`` to control the preemption of containers when ``ProportionalCapacityPreemptionPolicy`` class is configured for ``yarn.resourcemanager.scheduler.monitor.policies``
+The following configurations parameters can be configured in ``yarn-site.xml`` to control the preemption of containers when ``ProportionalCapacityPreemptionPolicy`` class is configured for ``yarn.resourcemanager.scheduler.monitor.policies``

 .. table:: `All configuration are prefixed by yarn.resourcemanager.monitor.capacity.preemption`
   :widths: auto